webhooked/japandi-theme/README.md

 # Japandi by Webhooked

-Japandi combines the warmth of Japanese minimalism with Scandinavian functionality to create a coding environment that's serene and focused.
+Japandi combines the minimalism of Japanese design with the elegance of Scandinavian style to create a coding environment that's serene and focused. to create a coding environment that's serene and focused.
 This theme features a carefully selected palette of muted earth tones, gentle contrasts, and natural textures, bringing harmony to your development experience.

 ## Recommended Settings and extension